-- Development will be restricted to the re-use of traditional buildings, the provision of affordable housing as an exception to policy only, or where proposals accord with other policies in the Local Plan.
-Some market housing may be acceptable in accordance with the criteria in Policy HS1.
+Rural Areas - Restricted to re-use of traditional buildings or affordable housing as an exception to policy only.
+Some market housing may be acceptable if it facilitates the provision of a significant amount of affordable housing.
 To qualify as rural exceptions housing the site must be in a location considered suitable for the development of affordable housing.
 Evidence will need to be given as to why the scheme's benefits to the locality are such that it justifies an exception to policy.